Schwerkolt-Creekside Walk

 Painter Vincent van Gogh famously said, “Do go on doing a lot of walking and keep up your love of nature, for that is the right way to understand art better and better.
 Painters understand nature and love her and teach us to see.”

-• As you walk back, notice the wooden markers along the trail featuring Indigenous artwork.
-These poles mark distances for the Mullum Mullum Parkrun, a weekly event that brings people together through movement, connection, and shared use of this space.
+As you walk back, notice the wooden markers along the trail featuring Indigenous artwork.
+These poles mark distances for the Mullum Mullum parkrun, a weekly event that brings people together through movement, connection, and shared use of this space.

-Yarran Dheran exists today because of generations of community care—from advocacy to protect the valley from development to the volunteers who regularly plant, weed, and monitor wildlife, as well as providing a focus for environmental education to raise appreciation and understanding of the environmental values of the Mullum Mullum Valley.
-In turn, the reserve supports the community, offering a space for reflection, exercise, and connection to nature.
-This ongoing exchange, with people caring for the land and the land caring for people, helps both the bushland and the community thrive.
+Yarran Dheran exists today because of generations of community care—from advocacy to protect the valley from development, to volunteers who regularly plant, weed, and monitor wildlife, and those who support environmental education to build appreciation and understanding of the Mullum Mullum Valley.

 Albert Einstein wrote, “Look deep into nature, and then you will understand everything better.”

-Activity: You may also like to cross the footbridge across the grassed field.
-If you follow the stairs upward, there is a lookout which provides a scenic view of the canopy of trees and the Schwerkolt Cottage parkland.
+You may like to cross the footbridge.
+If you follow the stairs upward, there is a lookout that offers a scenic view over the tree canopy and the Schwerkolt Cottage parkland.
 Alternatively, you may prefer to simply watch the creek from the footbridge.

-This bushland is a home for a variety of birds like the Little Pied Cormorant and Pacific Black Duck.
-The Little Pied Cormorant often dives beneath the surface to chase fish, crustaceans, and insects, using its feet for propulsion.
-In contrast, ducks may be seen dabbling along the creek, submerging their heads and necks while keeping their tails in the air to reach vegetation and insects.
-Take a moment to appreciate the creek.
-Can you see any ripples or movement beneath the water?
+This bushland is home to a variety of birds, including the Little Pied Cormorant and the Pacific Black Duck.
+Little Pied Cormorants often dive beneath the surface to chase fish, crustaceans, and insects, using their feet for propulsion.
+Ducks may be seen dabbling along the creek, dipping their heads and necks while their tails point upward to reach vegetation and insects.

-• As you arrive back at the Information Centre, notice how the landscape feels now compared to when you began.
-This reserve tells a story of stewardship, disruption, and repair—a reminder that change is constant, and renewal is possible.
+This reserve tells a story of stewardship, disruption, and repair, a reminder that change is constant, and renewal is possible.

 Andy Goldsworthy wrote, “We often forget that we are nature.
 Nature is not something separate from us.”